 Teen childbearing can be challenging for adolescent parents and their children.

-Becoming a teen parent can reduce adolescents’ number of years of schooling long-term (although after accounting for other socioeconomic factors the effect is small).1 Relatedly, becoming a teen parent can have long-term consequences for young women’s earning potential,2 making them more likely to need public assistance and have low income in adulthood.3 It is important to understand that teen childbearing is most challenging when it is less common for a particular geographic area or sociodemographic group.2,4 This means that not all teen parents experience the same hardships directly as a result of having a baby as an adolescent.
+Becoming a teen parent can reduce adolescents’ number of years of schooling long-term (although after accounting for other socioeconomic factors the effect is small).1 Relatedly, becoming a teen parent can pose long-term challenges for young women’s earning potential,2 making them more likely to need public assistance and have low income in adulthood.3 It is important to understand that teen childbearing is most challenging when it is less common for the particular geographic area the teen lives or sociodemographic group(s) to which they belong.2,4 This means that not all teen parents experience the same challenges as a direct result of having a baby as an adolescent.
 It is also difficult to fully understand the impact of having a baby as an adolescent because the life outcomes of teen mothers are largely explained by their socioeconomic circumstances before having a baby.
 Regardless, becoming a parent as an adolescent is particularly difficult emotionally and psychologically because a teen pregnancy often strains relationships, isolating the teen mother.5,6 Moreover, teen mothers also are still developing and maturing.7 There are programs and services that may help adolescent parents overcome some of the challenges associated with becoming a teen parent by providing life skills, parenting, and employment education.
 Learn more about parenting and baby health.

 3 Hoffman, S. D., & Maynard, R. A. (Eds.).
 (2008).
 Kids having kids: Economic costs and social consequences of teen pregnancy (2nd ed.).
 Urban Institute Press. back to top